To Be or not to Be: the role of rotation in modeling Galactic Be X-ray Binaries: Introduction

-In this work we model Be-XRBs, a subclass of \acp{HMXB}\footnote{The others being Supergiant XRBs \citep[SGXB,][]{Corbet1986MNRAS} and Supergiant Fast X-ray Transients \citep[SFXTs,][]{Negueruela2006ESASP} which primarily accrete through strong stellar winds from an evolved donor.} in which the \ac{CO} accretes material from the decretion disk emanating from the central Be star, producing variable X-ray emission correlated with the H$\alpha$ emission from the disk \citep{Okazaki1997AA,Reig2011}.
+In this work we model Be-XRBs, a subclass of \acp{HMXB}\footnote{The others are supergiant XRBs \citep[][]{Corbet1986MNRAS} and supergiant Fast X-ray Transients \citep[][]{Negueruela2006ESASP} which primarily accrete through strong stellar winds from an evolved donor.} in which the \ac{CO} accretes material from the decretion disk emanating from the central Be star, producing variable X-ray emission correlated with the H$\alpha$ emission from the disk \citep{Okazaki1997AA,Reig2011}.
 Nearly all Be-XRBs with characterized \ac{CO} companions harbor \acfp{NS} \citep{Reig2011}.
 There is one exception with a tentative BH Be-XRB claimed \citep[MWC-656;][however \citealp{Janssens2023AA} favor a \ac{NS} or lower mass companion]{Casares2014Nature}.
 The general picture views Be-XRBs as the descendants of Be+sdO binaries which remain bound after the sufficiently massive helium (He) star explodes in a \ac{SN}.
-Be-XRBs have therefore garnered broad interest from binary stellar evolution studies as they encode the physics of \acfp{SN}, \acf{CE}, \acf{MT}, etc.\ into their resulting observed populations \citep[e.g.][and others]{Pols1991AA,Belczynski-Ziolkowski2009,Shao_Li2014ApJ,Grudzinska2015MNRAS,Vinciguerra2020,Xing_Li2021ApJ,Misra2023AA,Liu2024MNRAS}.
+Be-XRBs have therefore garnered broad interest from binary stellar evolution studies as they encode the physics of \acfp{SN}, \acf{CE}, \acf{MT}, etc.\ into their resulting observed populations \citep[e.g.][and others]{Pols1991AA,Portegies-Zwart1995AA,vanBever-Vanbeveren1997AA,Belczynski-Ziolkowski2009,Shao_Li2014ApJ,Grudzinska2015MNRAS,Vinciguerra2020,Xing_Li2021ApJ,Misra2023AA,Liu2024MNRAS}.
 The majority of the aforementioned studies use population-synthesis modeling techniques wherein single-star models \citep[SSE,][]{Hurley2000MNRAS.315..543H} and analytic prescriptions are combined to approximate the effects of \ac{MT} on the star's evolution, since computing self-consistent binary evolution sequences has hitherto been computationally infeasible.
-While the SSE formalism facilitates the generation of large scale populations, it cannot self-consistently model the angular momentum evolution of stars as they interact and evolve---a defining feature of Be stars in Be-XRBs.
+Therefore, the SSE formalism cannot self-consistently model the the angular momentum evolution of stars as they interact and evolve, which is a critical formation scenario explaining Be stars in Be-XRBs.

 To simultaneously model binary stellar evolution and mass transfer, we employ the next-generation BPS code \ac{posydon}. \ac{posydon} relies on a new modeling paradigm, wherein binary stellar tracks computed with \acl{mesa} \citep[\mesa{};][]{Paxton2011ApJS,Paxton2015ApJS,Paxton2013ApJS,Paxton2018ApJS,Paxton2019ApJS} are integrated within a BPS framework \citep{Fragos2023ApJS}.
 This novel treatment includes the self-consistent evolution (solving the equations of stellar structure and composition) of individual stellar spins accounting for tides, mass transfer, and spin-orbit coupling.
 We investigate the predicted rotational distribution of Be-XRB BPS models and compare our model Be-XRB population to the Galactic sample of observed Be-XRBs from \cite{Fortin2023AA}.